flomesh-io/pipy/README.md

 ## Run on CLI

-Let's take the echo server in `test/001-echo/` as an example.
-To start a Pipy instance that echos whatever the request has in its body, say
+To start a Pipy proxy, run `pipy` with a PipyJS script file, for example, the script in `test/001-echo/` if you need a simple echo server that responds with the same message body as in every incoming request:

 ```
 $ pipy test/001-echo/pipy.js
 ```

-Or, while developing and debugging, one can start Pipy in web UI mode by using:
+Alternatively, while developing and debugging, one can start Pipy in web UI mode without specifying any specific script file but only a working directory:

 ```
 $ pipy test/ --gui-port=6060
 ```

-## Run with Docker
+## Run in Docker

-Pipy Docker image can be configured with a few environment variables:
+The Pipy Docker image can be configured with a few environment variables:

 * `PIPY_CONFIG_FILE=</path/to/config-file>` for the location of Pipy configuration file